ashtonmeuser/bookmarklet-platform/README.md

 ### Bookmarklets

-According to [Wikipedia](https://en.wikipedia.org/wiki/Bookmarklet), bookmarklets are described as follows.
+[Wikipedia](https://en.wikipedia.org/wiki/Bookmarklet) describes bookmarklets are described as follows:

 > A bookmarklet is a bookmark stored in a web browser that contains JavaScript commands that add new features to the browser.